EQ4/open-speech-recording/README.md

 ## Running

-To get started, you'll need to edit app.yaml to point to your own storage bucket and update the session key.
+1. Install pip dependencies with `pip install -t lib -r requirements.txt`.
+2. Edit `app.yaml` with updated environment variables.

 If you have the Google Cloud SDK set up, you should be able to run a local copy with this command:

 ```
 dev_appserver.py app.yaml